-But their views on climate, farm and immigration policy will make it hard for Rutte to do deals with right-wing senators, who are elected by provincial deputies in May.
+Their views on climate, farm and immigration policy could make it hard for Rutte to do deals with right-wing senators, who are elected by provincial deputies in May.

 Rutte’s coalition of liberal and Christian parties has a majority in the more powerful lower house of parliament, but not in the Senate.
 It isn’t projected to win one.

 Most liberal party voters would look to BBB and JA21 for a majority: 59 percent, according to the news program EenVandaag.
 22 percent would do a deal with the Labor Party and Greens.

 Voters of the ruling D66 and Christian Union, by contrast, prefer Labor and the Greens to the conservative parties by a margin of ten to one.